kehantan/labbook/docs/assays/virus_propagation.rst

 #.
 Retrieve virus stock from -80 C.
 #.
 Thaw virus stock in water bath at 37 C.
 #.
 Add virus stock into culture flask.
 #.
-Incubate.
-37 C, 3 to 5 days.
+Incubate, 37 C, 3 to 5 days.
 #.
 Monitor daily under microscope for CPE formation and detachment of cells.
-#.
-When more than 90% of the cells detached from the culture flask, the virus is ready for harvest.

 Harvest
 -------

-Estimated time needed: 30 mins
+* Estimated time needed: 30 mins
+* If media turns yellow, but cells still attached, harvest the media then add fresh media into the flask and continue incubation.
+Repeat the process until nearly all cells (>90%) detached from the flask.
+So there could be multiple batch of harvested virus for a single culturing flask.
+However, the virus titer might be different for each batch of harvest.

 **Materials**